utkarsh1480/Backend-01-Basics/Nodejs.md

 -- Node js by default not seprate the url for this we use url module --

+--- because Express is already doing the URL parsing for you.
+That's why in your projects you mostly write req.query and don't touch the url module. ---

 ```js
 const url = require("url');
 ```